0SINTr/osintr/README.md

 ## Why 0SINTr?

-The app directly interacts with high-quality APIs and services at a low cost, bypassing the need for unreliable third-party apps.
+The app directly interacts with high-quality APIs and LLMs at a low cost, bypassing the need for unreliable third-party apps.
 This ensures you have full control over the code and only need to cover the API costs.

 ---